 The Department of Counselor Education and Family Studies (CEFS) is a department of the School of Behavioral Sciences.
-The Graduate Counseling program, launched in 1981, is committed to providing quality professional training of clinical mental health counselors from a faith-based perspective.
-Our training in theory and the practice of counseling is designed to prepare students to work as licensed counselors with diverse populations.
-The M.A. program provides foundational studies that equip students for licensure as professional counselors; careers in community mental health agencies, educational institutions, private practice, government, business, and industrial settings; and doctoral studies.
+The Graduate Counseling program, launched in 1981, is committed to providing quality professional training for healing human hurts from a perspective permeated by Christian faith.
+Our training in theory and the practice of Counseling is designed to prepare students to work as licensed Counselors in a variety of settings.
+The M.A. program provides foundational studies that equip students for licensure, to pursue doctoral studies, careers in community mental health and human service agencies, educational institutions, private practice, government, and business and industrial settings.